CLSG

 Model Construction Processes in Experts

-This project complements and provides input to our visual modeling strategies in science teaching project by attempting to understand model construction and learning processes in expert scientists, with an emphasis on the roles of analogy, imagery, and thought experiments.
+This project complements and provides input to our science education projects by attempting to understand model construction and learning processes in expert scientists, with an emphasis on the roles of analogy, imagery, and thought experiments.

 Published CLSG "products"